-Welcome to this week’s episode of the Teaching Toolbox podcast, where Brittany and Ellie are diving into the topic of behavior management techniques in middle school.
+Welcome to this week’s episode of the Teaching Toolbox podcast, where we dive into the topic of behavior management techniques in middle school.

 Managing the behavior of middle school students can be a challenge, but with the right strategies, you can create a positive and productive learning environment for everyone involved.
-In this episode, Brittany and Ellie discuss some of the most effective behavior management techniques that teachers can use in their classrooms and share their own experiences and insights from years of working with middle school students.
+In this episode, we’ll discuss some of the most effective behavior management techniques and share our own experiences and insights from years of working with middle school students.

 Whether you’re a seasoned educator or just starting out, this episode will provide valuable tips and techniques you can use to help your students succeed.